-- 7.1.31 The presumptive parking requirements for land uses established below are intended to be adapted and modified to reflect the particular characteristics of a specific USE and the neighborhood in which it is located. - 7.1.32 The requirements in Table 7-1 may be reduced or increased in the course of Site Plan or Special Permit review based upon information presented by the applicant and city agencies.
+- 7.1.31 The presumptive parking requirements for land uses established below are intended to be adapted and modified to reflect the particular characteristics of a specific USE and the neighborhood in which it is located. - 7.1.32 The requirements in Table 7-1 may be reduced in the course of Site Plan or Special Permit review based upon information presented by the applicant and city agencies.
 The applicant's own estimate of parking demand, based upon the type of USE involved and its location, shall be given substantial deference.
-Other relevant considerations include: - A. The availability of public transportation; - B. Whether the subject property lies within walking distance from shopping, employment, restaurants, housing, schools, and other trip destinations; - C. The availability of shared parking with binding agreements to secure its long-term availability; where adjoining parking areas are connected
+Other relevant considerations include: - A. The availability of public transportation; - B. Whether the subject property lies within walking distance from shopping, employment, restaurants, housing, schools, and other trip destinations; - C. The availability of shared parking with binding agreements to secure its long-term availability;

-- directly to one another or to a service road or alley to reduce turning movements onto roads. - D. The availability of safely usable on-street parking, - E. The provision of bicycle storage facilities, showers, lockers and related facilities to encourage bicycling; and - F. The establishment of transportation demand management measures to reduce automobile use. - 7.1.33 In addition, "Parking Generation, 3d edition" (2004) published by the Institute of Transportation Engineers and "Shared Parking Planning Guidelines" (ITE 1995) or any subsequent editions of both documents, may be consulted for non-binding guidance in establishing appropriate parking requirements for a particular use. - 7.1.34 For uses that are not listed in Table 7-1 below, there shall be no presumptive parking requirement and parking requirements shall be established at the time of Site Plan or Special Permit Review, based upon the criteria in Section 7.1.32. - 7.1.35 If the USE category is allowed by right, and an applicant is applying for a USE PERMIT OR BUILDING PERMIT under Section 11.1, then the applicant may request a Tier 1 Administrative Site Plan Review (Section 12.2) to change the presumptive parking requirements. - 7.1.36 The term FLOOR AREA in Table 7-1 means NET FLOOR AREA and fractions should be rounded down to the closest whole number. - 7.1.37 For developments with more than one (1) USE, parking shall be the cumulative parking requirements for all USES unless applicant provides evidence for a lower amount in accordance with 7.1.32. - 7.1.38 Section 7.1.60 below includes additional parking alternatives.
+- D. The availability of safely usable on-street parking, - E. The provision of bicycle storage facilities, showers, lockers and related facilities to encourage bicycling; and - F. The establishment of transportation demand management measures to reduce automobile use. - 7.1.33 In addition, "Parking Generation, 3d edition" (2004) published by the Institute of Transportation Engineers and "Shared Parking Planning Guidelines" (ITE 1995) or any subsequent editions of both documents, may be consulted for non-binding guidance in establishing appropriate parking requirements for a particular use. - 7.1.34 For uses that are not listed in Table 7-1 below, there shall be no presumptive parking requirement and parking requirements shall be established at the time of Site Plan or Special Permit Review, based upon the criteria in Section 7.1.32 and 7.1.33. - 7.1.35 If the USE category is allowed by right, and an applicant is applying for a BUILDING PERMIT under Section 11.1, then the applicant may request a Tier 1 Administrative Site Plan Review (Section 12.2) to change the presumptive parking requirements. - 7.1.36 The term FLOOR AREA in Table 7-1 means NET FLOOR AREA and fractions should be rounded down to the closest whole number. - 7.1.37 For developments with more than one (1) USE, parking shall be the cumulative parking requirements for all USES unless applicant provides evidence for a lower amount in accordance with 7.1.32. - 7.1.38 Section 7.1.60 below includes additional parking alternatives.

-Table 7-1 Presumptive Required Off-street Parking Use Categories Presumptive Parking Requirements by Use Category (square feet = Net Floor Area) Residential Uses Single-family Dwelling 2 per dwelling unit Two-family Dwellings 3 spaces (1.5 per unit) Bed and Breakfast 1 space per bedroom Multifamily Dwellings 1 space per studio or 1-bedroom unit 1.5 spaces/unit per 2-bedroom unit or larger Educational, Religious, Charitable and Cultural Uses Community or Social Service and Municipal Offices 1 space per 200 sq. ft. of Net Floor AREA Day Care Service Family Day care/Large Family day care None Day Care Center 2 per 700 square feet Net Floor Area School Aged child care program 1 per employee Educational Services, not a school (e.g., tutoring or similar services) 2 space per 1,000 sq. ft.
-Net floor area Group Home Less than 6 beds: 3 spaces 6 or more beds: 1 space per 3 residents, plus 1 per employee Group Residential Facility 1 per 2 beds.
+Table 7-1 Presumptive Required Off-street Parking Use Categories Presumptive Parking Requirements by Use Category (square feet = Net Floor Area) Residential Uses Single-family Dwelling 2 per dwelling unit Two-family Dwellings 3 spaces (1.5 per unit) Bed and Breakfast 1 space per bedroom Multifamily Dwellings 1 space per studio or 1-bedroom unit 1.5 spaces/unit per 2-bedroom unit or larger Educational, Religious, Charitable and Cultural Uses Community or Social Service and Municipal Offices 1 space per 200 sq. ft. of NET FLOOR AREA CHILD CARE Service FAMILY CHILD CARE/LARGE FAMILY CHILD CARE None CHILD CARE CENTER 2 per 700 square feet NET FLOOR AREA School Aged child care program 1 per employee Educational Services, not a school (e.g., tutoring or similar services) 2 space per 1,000 sq. ft.
+NET FLOOR AREA Group Home Less than 6 beds: 3 spaces 6 or more beds: 1 space per 3 residents, plus 1 per employee Group Residential Facility 1 per 2 beds.
 Hospitals 1 space for every 2 hospital beds.
-Religious Institutions and Houses of Worship 1 space per every 5 seats in main assembly hall Schools Elementary, middle, junior-high 1 space per classroom
+Religious Institutions and Houses of Worship 1 space per every 5 seats or parishioners in main assembly hall Schools 1 space per classroom